Course Title: Essential Medicine Formulations

 - PLO 8 Formulate, prepare and supply medicines and therapeutic products

-Upon successful completion of this course, you should be able to:
+Upon successful completion of this course, you will be able to:

-- Identify of the purpose and the choice of formulation components and relate these to the therapeutic needs of the patient
+- Identify of the purpose and the choice of formulation components and relate these to the therapeutic needs of the patient;

-- Relate a broad range of medicine types to the route of drug delivery.
+- Relate a broad range of medicine types to the route of drug delivery;

-- Relate the administration and absorption of drug to a broad range of formulation types.
+- Relate the administration and absorption of drug to a broad range of formulation types;

 - Examine the formulation and manufacture of a wide range of medicines to drug release, packaging, labelling and patient directions; including the consequences of inappropriate use and storage of medicines.